NirantK/blog/content/now.md

 Career: Rather scattered and still exploratory

-Personal
-- Fitness Goal: Be able to run 10 km and dead lift my body weight on the same day in 2021

 ## Torschlusspaniki
 [About the word Torschlusspaniki](https://blogs.transparent.com/german/torschlusspanik/)

 My previous workplaces made a serious dent in the size of my dreams.
-It is only at _welcoming meadow_ work culture at Verloop - that I've come to feel like going back on the chase.

 Psychological safety is a weird concept.
 I wish more leaders understood this intuitively.

 ---
-Last Updated in September 2019 from Bengaluru, India
+Last Updated in October 2019 from Bengaluru, India

 The concept of now page is from [Derek Sivers](https://sivers.org/nowff)